 - Tailor’s measuring tape

-- Favorite, super soft fabric cut into two rectangles of 7″x10″
+- Favorite, soft fabric

 - Serger or sewing machine

 - ¾ yard 7″ (3/4″ wide) sew-on Velcro

 - Coordinating thread that works with your fabric